shadmanh/RetroArcade/README.md

 This is a collection of classic, retro games built in Unity using C#.
 Pong is the first fully finished game to be added to this collection.
+I was hoping to add at least 2 games with the initial commit but I was not able to develop a version of Snake that's to my liking in time.
+Rest assured, they will be up soon.
 I will periodically add new titles as well as update old ones with new features and bug fixes.
 So far, the plan is to implement:

  1. ~~Pong~~